mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 Now let's view your experiment on the local server.
 Open the URL in your browser, which is `http://localhost:5000` in our case.
-In the UI, inside the left sidebar you should see the experiment with name `"check-localhost-connection"`, clicking on it should bring you to the experiment view similar as below.
+In the UI, inside the left sidebar you should see the experiment with name `"check-localhost-connection"`.
+Clicking on this experiment name should bring you to the experiment view, similar to what is shown below.

 .. image:: ../../_static/images/quickstart/tracking-server-overview/mlflow-localhost-experiment-view.png
     :width: 800px